RajaRamamoorthyTheHindu/SonicSurge/README.md

         ```bash
         gcloud auth application-default login
         ```
     3. Make sure your Google Cloud project has the "Vertex AI API" enabled and your ADC user has the "Vertex AI User" role or equivalent permissions.
+If you choose to use a `GOOGLE_API_KEY` instead, ensure it's enabled for the Gemini API.

 ### 4. Run the Development Servers